Poultry house climate: how to prevent heat stress in barn egg and free range egg production

 We therefore recommend installing a summer ventilation system using large air inlets in the gable (figure 1).
 Today, this is a common addition to a ventilation system with fresh air entering through wall inlets and exhaust air being extracted through chimneys, which are placed on the roof.

 Figure 1: Additional summer ventilation through large fresh air inlets (shutters)

 At least two thirds of the air change rate should be designed as longitudinal ventilation in this case, since longitudinal ventilation creates most air movement (diagram).

 Schematic diagram of the central extraction of exhaust air through chimneys

 For new barns, it makes sense to install a so-called CombiTunnel ventilation system.
 If temperatures rise to more than 25 °C on a hot summer day, the climate computer will switch from side ventilation to tunnel ventilation with this system.
 All fresh air then flows longitudinally through the barn to achieve the maximum air speed and thus causes windchill.
-This effect can easily be achieved by installing exhaust air chimneys bundled on the roof (figure 1) or an exhaust air tower (figure 2).
+This effect can easily be achieved by installing exhaust air chimneys bundled on the roof (figure 2, on the left) or an exhaust air tower (figure 2, on the right).